Cross-Cultural Expert-Level Art Critique Evaluation with Vision-Language Models: Methodology

-where $\mathcal{G}$ is the set of monotonic functions and $S_{\text{h}}$ is the human score.
-Isotonic regression corrects systematic judge-human differences on the aggregate score.
-Dimension-specific scores, however, remain uncalibrated (Tier II) but are also taken into account for analytical purposes.
-Beyond reducing absolute error, calibration also enables more direct comparability across models and cultures by stabilising rankings under an explicit measurement scale based on human references.
+where $\sigma(\cdot)$ is the logistic function and $a, b$ are fitted by minimising MSE on the training split of human-scored pairs ($n=295$), with $S_{\text{h}}$ denoting the human score.
+The sigmoid maps the unbounded judge aggregate onto $[1,5]$ while preserving monotonicity by construction.
+Dimension-specific scores remain uncalibrated (Tier~II) but are reported for analytical purposes.
+Beyond reducing absolute error, calibration enables comparability across models and cultures by anchoring rankings to an explicit measurement scale grounded in human expertise, a requirement for cross-cultural claims where systematic bias is itself under investigation.